keep-network/keep-core/infrastructure/kube/keep-test/monitoring/README.md

   kubectl create namespace monitoring
   ```

-2. Additionaly Cluster Role Binding is required for prometheus  to view k8s metrics.
+2. Additional Cluster Role Binding is required for prometheus  to view k8s metrics.
 In GCP a `clusterrolebinding` is required to be created.

 ```bash
 ACCOUNT=$(gcloud info --format='value(config.account)')